-For some unique ways to choose the perfect name for your dog, consider the following pet naming tips and online tools that you can use to find a name for your new pet.
+For some clever ways to choose the perfect name for your dog, consider the following pet naming tips and online tools that you can use to quickly find a unique name for your new pet.

 Fun Ways To Find Unique Dog Names

 To help you get started coming up with a clever name for your pet, first use these name-generating ideas.
 For example, you could name your dog after one or more of the following: